National Library of Russia

-It is known as the Imperial Public Library from 1795 to 1917; Russian Public Library from 1917 to 1925; State Public Library from 1925 to 1992 (since 1932 named after M.Y.
-Saltykov-Shchedrin); NLR.
+It was known as the Imperial Public Library from 1795 to 1917; Russian Public Library from 1917 to 1925; State Public Library from 1925 to 1992 (since 1932 named after M.Y.
+Saltykov-Shchedrin); and since 1992 as the National Library of Russia (NLR).

 History

 Establishment

 The Imperial Public Library was established in 1795 by Catherine the Great.
 It was based on the Załuski Library, the famous Polish national library built by Bishop Załuski in Warsaw, which had been seized by the Russians in 1794 after the Partitions of Poland.